stefanholek/kmd/README.txt

 Installation requires Python 2.5 or higher.

 Note: kmd uses the rl_ library.
-Since rl contains a C extension, we recommend to review its `installation instructions`_ and make sure all dependencies are in place.
+Since rl contains a C extension, it is a good idea to review its `installation instructions`_ and make sure all dependencies are in place.